 Typically, aluminum stretcher frames offer advantages in the following situations:

-where large canvases needs to be stretched on a relatively thin stretcher frame
+- where large canvases need to be stretched on a relatively thin stretcher frame

-where exposure to large variations in heat and moisture levels exist (outdoors, or in tropical and cold climates)
+- where exposure to large variations in heat and moisture levels exist (outdoors, or in tropical/cold climates)

 The cost of making aluminum frames is also higher than all-wood designs, mainly due to the higher cost of materials and machining.